 That is why a student landlord insurance policy is important.
 You get cover for the greater perceived risks of students in your property while also getting cover during spells of unoccupancy between lets.

-All property types considered
+Most property types considered

 Including listed buildings, flat roofing, flood or subsidence risks